Azure/azure-functions-java-worker/README.md

   </executions>
 </plugin>
 ```

-This will copy all your dependencies to the Function App's `lib` directory.
-Be sure to package and deploy the lib as part of the Function App.
+Finally, be sure to package and deploy the lib as part of the Function App.

 ## General Data Types